In the early stages of starting up your company, managing your accounts via spreadsheets may suffice.

 Perhaps you're not entirely sure if you should stick with our current practices-or seek out a new way to handle your accounting.

-We'll explore this in our article below, where we dive into five signs that indicate it's time for small business owners to make the switch:
+We'll explore this in our article below, where we dive into five signs that indicate it's time for small business owners to make the switch to accounting software or online accounting software.

 5 Signs it's time to make the switch to accounting software